oceanprotocol/docs/discover/wallets/metamask-setup.md

 ![MetaMask browser extension](../../.gitbook/assets/wallet/metamask-browser-extension.png)

-* You can now manage Ether and Ocean Tokens with your wallet.
+* You can now manage ETH and OCEAN with your wallet.
 You can copy your account address to the clipboard from the options.
-When you want someone to send Ether or Ocean Tokens to you, you will have to give them that address.
+When you want someone to send ETHs or OCEAN to you, you will have to give them that address.
 It's not a secret.

 ![Manage tokens](../../.gitbook/assets/wallet/manage-tokens.png)